NumEconCopenhagen/projects-2024-tummeren-olli/dataproject/README.md

 # Data analysis project

-Our project is titled **Uneployment rate in different areas in Denmark**.
+Our project is titled **Uneployment based on different unemployment insurance funds in Denmark**.
-This project aims to show the difference in unemployment rates throughout different areas of Denmark.
+This project aims to show the difference in unemployment throughout different unemployment insurance funds of Denmark.
-In the later analysis this project also looks at the unemployment rate in different areas at the same time as other variables.
+In the later analysis this project also groups the different unemployment insurance funds by the professions, to see which of the groups has the highest share in pct. of total unemployment.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).